Identify records with permanent archival, enduring or intrinsic value

 - extent of profound changes to lives of individuals, families or communities.

-Records may need to be kept permanently or in their original format based on inherent value beyond the information they contain (e.g. its physical qualities, format).
-These records may not technically meet the characteristics in the appraisal statement but may be of permanent value anyway.
+Records may need to be kept permanently or in their original format based on inherent value beyond the information they contain (e.g. physical qualities, format).
+These records may not technically meet the characteristics in the appraisal statement (PDF, 697 KB) but may be of permanent value anyway.